Alberta Elk Hunting During the Rut with a Rifle

 Alberta elk hunting is a sleeper with it’s ever-growing elk herd, a rise in the age class and an increase in trophy quality.
 Not to mention that this is not a physically demanding hunt.
-Get more information
+With very few tags available, this hunt has a tremendous success record on good 6 pt bulls.
+If all that wasn’t good enough for you this is also a rifle rut hunt!

 This is a small outfit focusing on offering individualized attention, and one of the highest quality elk hunting experiences possible.